NevermindNilas/TheAnimeScripter/README.md

                    Really CPU/GPU dependent, with my 3090 I max out at 4 for Cugan / Shufflecugan.
                    As for SwinIR I max out at 2

--chain :bool     - Not usable yet, for chaining multiple models in one run.
+-chain :str      - Not usable yet, for chaining multiple models in one run.
 ```

 # Acknowledgements